OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 ---

-# Practical 2: Processing accelerometer data
+Practical 2: Processing accelerometer data

+* This will become a table of contents (this text will be scrapped).
+{:toc}

 In this practical, you will process data collected from your accelerometer.

 ## Tools needed